karinadalca/ud036_StarterCode/README.md

 # ud036_StarterCode
-Open and run entertainmentCenter.py to start application..
+Open and run entertainmentCenter.py to start application Or run : python entertainmentCenter.py